 How much do technical writers make?

-According to Payscale, the technical writers’ average salary is $63,929 per year and ranges from $43,000 to $94,000.
-Similar to copywriting, the compensation also depends on the writer’s experience, location, and industry.
+According to Payscale, the average salary for technical writers is $63,929 per year and ranges from $43,000 to $94,000.
+Similar to copywriting, compensation also depends on the writer’s experience, location, and industry.

 Can you be a technical writer without a degree?